-Financial Security: Even if you still plan to keep your 9-to-5 job, having multiple sources of income could help increase your financial security.
-If you lose your job, get sick, or injured, you may still have money coming in to cover expenses.
+Even if you still plan to keep your 9-to-5 job, having multiple sources of income could help increase your financial security.
+If you lose your job, become sick, or get injured, you may still have money coming in to cover expenses.
 This is especially important if you are supporting a family.

 Although it might sound like a dream come true to quit your job and travel the world, earning through passive income is not quite that simple.

 Earning Passive Income Is Not a Passive Activity

 Whether you earn passive income through a rental property, running a blog, or in another way, you will still need to put in some time and effort.
 It takes time to get these income sources up and running, and they don’t always work out as planned.

 If, for example, you run an Airbnb, you have to maintain the property, ensure a high-quality experience for guests, and address any issues or concerns guests may have to secure positive reviews.

 In order to earn enough passive income to quit your job and cover all your expenses, you would most likely need more than one source of income.
 Although you may no longer need to clock into a 9-to-5 job, you will likely still need to spend time managing multiple income streams.

 It’s Lonely At the Top

 It might sound great to never have to go to the office again and to have the freedom to travel, but earning money through passive income can become lonely.

 Not having anyone to talk to during the day might make you feel lonely, and if you aren’t self-motivated, you may find it difficult to stay on task if you need to manage your passive income streams.